 Although there is no universally accepted definition of "sustainable development," three core principles infuse most sustainable development strategies:

 These principles also tie directly to broader public and private sector efforts to address global climate change.

 Holland & Knight is uniquely positioned to assist government and private entities support and promote sustainable development through projects, policies or operations.
 Our multidisciplinary group of attorneys and professionals has performed hands-on work throughout the country, and seamlessly combines in-depth knowledge in all facets of sustainable development with our nationally leading real estate, government and environmental law practices.

-As one of the largest law firms in the United States with offices in 18 domestic locations, we are able to mesh our strengths in local markets with experience and expertise at the cutting edge of this emerging and evolving field.
+As one of the largest law firms in the United States with offices in 18 domestic locations, we are able to mesh our strengths in local markets with experience at the cutting edge of this emerging and evolving field.
 Going "green" is no longer an abstract goal or a marketing tool.
 In the 21st century, it is a must.
 Holland & Knight knows the challenges and opportunities within this field, and is exceptionally suited to assist clients to meet their sustainable development objectives.